leoncross/tic-tac-toe/README.md

 My approach:

-I created this following a strict TDD development cycle - I started by writing my first smallest test, saw that fail, then wrote the smallest possible code to see that pass.
+I created this following a strict TDD development cycle, with focus on refactoring according to the Single Responsibility Principle - I started by writing my first smallest test, saw that fail, then wrote the smallest possible code to see that pass.
 As features became bigger (i.e, my game rules), refactored them by extracting it out into its own class.
+Please view my commits to evidence this.

 Within this code, as this is purely the business logic, I did not focus on any front end visuals.
-For example, my players are called '-1' and '1', because thats the easiest way to handle the data.
+For example, my players are called '-1' and '1', because thats the easiest way to handle the data (I calculate a win if scores equal to either -3 or +3).
 This could easily be accessed on the front end and changed to 'O' and 'X' respectively.

-This code passes all tests, including features, as well as a Linter.
+This code passes all tests, including features, as well as uses a Linter.

-#How this code works:
+# How this code works:

-To move, you need to give it a row number, and a column number.
+To play (move), you need to give it a row number, and a column number.
 For example of how each field is labeled, please see below:

 ```